 Here’s a few options for citizens of Grapevine and Colleyville to get plugged into the conversations and to hear how the candidates will be addressing key concerns from our community.

-Upcoming events: Continue to get the facts so your vote helps take back GCISD
+Continue to get the facts so your vote restores parent, teacher and student voice in the district.

 We also wanted to outline a few priority areas to be looking for when you talk with your friends, or if you get a chance to directly speak with a candidate.